openresty/lua-resty-core/lib/ngx/balancer.md

 You can specify millisecond precision in the timeout values by using floating point numbers like 0.001 (which means 1ms).

-Returns `true` when the operation is successul; returns `nil` and a string describing the error otherwise.
+Returns `true` when the operation is successful; returns `nil` and a string describing the error otherwise.

 This only affects the current downstream request.
 It is not a global change.